Mberic/dao-library-js/API-plugins.md

 - `receiver` The address receiving the tokens, cannot be the Token Manager itself (use `issue()` instead)
 - `amount` Number of tokens minted

+**description** Mint tokens for receiver, and increase total supply

 ---------